-You will find detailed charts describing the scoring system on page 100.
-Do ask your doctor and nurse to explain the system.
-It can be confusing as there are many aspects to it.
-You can also call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre for advice.
+You will find detailed charts describing this scoring system on page 112.
+Do ask your doctor and nurse to explain prognostic scoring.
+It can be confusing.
+You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre for advice.